 The programme involves a taught and a project component.
 The taught programme is assessed by a mixture of coursework assignments throughout the year, and by examinations in May and June.
 Once these are completed, you work full-time on the project component and write a dissertation based on this, applying techniques and insights presented in the programme to a specific problem.

 Kent Business School

-Kent Business School is ranked 20th1 in the UK for Business Studies.
-We offer an eminent business education and student experience, focussing on criteria that are important to you as a postgraduate student.
+Kent Business School is ranked in the top 30 in the UK for Business Studies.
+We offer eminent business education and student experience, focussing on criteria that are important to you as a postgraduate student.

 Not what you are looking for?Browse other courses in Business studies, Finance, Financial services or Banking, or search our comprehensive database of postgrad programs.